FTarfasse/quick-perf-wiki/SQL-annotations.md

 [Use TDD to promote performance and scalability](Use-SQL-annotations-and-TDD-to-promote-performance-and-scalability)

-# How to promote performance and scalability?
+# How to promote performance and scalability with SQL annotations?
 To promote performance and scalability at the beginning of application development, we can
 * **Limit JDBC roundtrips**
   * [***Detect N+1 selects***](https://github.com/quick-perf/doc/wiki/Easily-detect-and-fix-N-plus-One-SELECT-with-QuickPerf) by using [@ExpectSelect](./@ExpectSelect), [@ExpectMaxSelect](./@ExpectMaxSelect) or [@DisableSameSelectTypesWithDifferentParamValues](./@DisableSameSelectTypesWithDifferentParamValues)<br>